 Be sure to pin me for later!

-The Biblical definition of peace
+The Biblical Definition of Peace

 The Biblical word for peace is “shalom”.
-This word in Hebrew has the meaning of fullness, integrity, completeness, harmony, balance.
+This word in Hebrew has the meaning of fullness, integrity, completeness, harmony, and balance.
 Applied on a personal level it can mean health, prosperity, to be at peace with oneself and life.
 Applied at a relationship level, the word bears the meaning of the absence of an internal hostile attitude, hidden hatred, hostility, offense, jealousy, desire for revenge, and their external expressions.
-It expresses the attitude of goodwill, benevolence, acceptance.
+It expresses the attitude of goodwill, benevolence, and acceptance.
 Such attitude enables in its turn the freedom for the persons in the relationship to be fully themselves.

-It is difficult to build and maintain really peaceful and harmonious relationships if we are in a state of enmity with God and ourselves.
+It is difficult to build and maintain peaceful and harmonious relationships if we are in a state of enmity with God and ourselves.
 The starting point is to restore peace with God.
-Through the death and life of Christ, God invites us to reconcile with Him, delivering us from the curse of the law, cleansing our dossier and giving us new life and nature.
+Through the death and life of Christ, God invites us to reconcile with Him, delivering us from the curse of the law, cleansing our dossier, and giving us new life and nature.
 God gives us His grace, unconditional acceptance, and love.
 This means the beginning of a new relationship with Him.
 In this type of relationship, there is no need to prove anything.
 We are accepted and beloved once and for all.
 The basis of this relationship is a faith that works through love.

 We first receive from God before we are able to give.
-We are firstly recipients and then givers.
+We are first recipients and then givers.
 The voids in our hearts must first be filled with His love, comfort, encouragement, mercy, kindness, and grace.
 We need to try and taste that the Lord is good.
 (Psalm 34:8).
 And only then we will become capable of giving love and grace and establishing genuine peace in our relationships.

 The acknowledgment of our inability to love in our own capacity with lasting and unconditional love and accepting God’s ability (grace) for this is the first step on the path of peace.
 We must first allow God to show us how He loves us in Christ and to teach us to love Him as He does.
 This happens as we follow Him and imitate Him in everything.
 Let us invite the Prince of Peace to respond to our longing for peace and to establish peace within our boundaries.

 Have you made peace with God?
 In which areas of your life do you still lack peace and reconciliation?
 You are welcome to share and comment!Let us invite the Prince of Peace to respond to our longing for peace and to establish peace within our boundaries. #Peace #BibleTeaching #bgbg2 Click To Tweet